charmed-kubernetes/bundle/README.md

     tar zxf kubectl_package.tar
     ./kubectl get pods

-You should not have the kubectl command and configuration for the cluster that was just created, you can now check the state of the cluster:
+You should now have the kubectl command and configuration for the cluster that was just created, you can now check the state of the cluster:

     ./kubectl cluster-health